SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-handover-a-project/rule.md

 Always ensure that you complete the following checklist and *always* send the email confirming the handover is complete.

-Here are the 8 steps you should follow for a good solution handover.
+Here are the 8 steps you should follow for a good handover.

 <!--endintro-->